Architecture¶

 See Routing for details on each strategy.

-On a retryable error from the primary provider, the proxy tries the next provider in the ordered list (up to max_retries, default 2).
+On a retryable error the proxy tries the next provider in the ordered list (up to max_retries, default 2).
+See Routing — Retries for the full error-code table.

 The proxy watches the config file for changes (checked every 2 seconds).
 When the file is modified: